-If you’re a wine fan, then of course you’ll know about Rioja and other famous Spainish wines.
+If you’re a wine fan, then of course you’ll know about Rioja and other famous Spanish wines.
 But Nothern Spain also has some unique wines and drinks and for that reason you must try when walking the Camino del Norte.
 The Basque region, Cantabria, Asturias and Galicia are all different as are the drinks you can enjoy whilst visiting them.
 Here is what to drink on the Camino del Norte.

 Is alcohol cheap in Spain?